julianofrodrigues/frontEnd-NLW-Copas/README.md

 # Project Summary
 Front-end of the NLW Copas project, where you can view registered games and register pools and create a pool 😏 <br>
-The back-end is at this repository: come here!<br>
+The back-end is at this repository: https://github.com/julianofrodrigues/backEnd-NLW-Copas<br>
-The mobile project is in this other repository: come here!
+The mobile project is in this other repository: https://github.com/julianofrodrigues/mobile-NLW-Copas

 ## Application images below
 </p>